moss-n/video-examples/tail-sampling/README.md

 - A Python Flask application (simulated Order Service)
 - OpenTelemetry for instrumentation
-- OpenTelemetry Collector for tail sampling
+- Splunk Distribution of the OpenTelemetry Collector for tail sampling
 - Jaeger for trace visualization (as a stand-in for Splunk Observability Cloud)

 ## Tail Sampling Rules